lumpy darkness

 Observation notes (with equipment details), photos, sketches, reviews, software tips, random thoughts, by an amateur astronomer.

-These pages contains companion material to my lumpy darkness blog (over at blogger.com).
-The pages are stored on my corporate server (for a variety of reasons).
+These pages contain companion material to the lumpy darkness blog (hosted at blogger.com).
+These evergreen pages are stored on my corporate server (for a variety of reasons).

 The telescope links on the right access separate 'scope pages for my Mom and me.
 We keep detailed information and photographs here of equipment and accessories.

-In the tradition of naturalists, birders, and astronomers, I keep "life lists" of astronomical sightings and accomplishments.
+In the tradition of naturalists, birders, and astronomers, I maintain "life lists" of astronomical sightings and accomplishments.

 You'll find reference materials in the "other" area.
 For example, if you need to include Greek characters in your web pages, see my notes.

 Finally, I've included a variety of links to web sites: magazines, retail stores in Ontario, clubs, weather and sky condition sites, space telescopes, and so on.
-Not an all-encompassing list by any stretch, just ones I regularly use...
+Not all-encompassing lists by any stretch, just ones I regularly use...

 dark skies,